 In both cases, a single series of data is charted from the first two columns of line items (three in the case of a bubble chart) in your grid.

 Switch on Trendlines to more easily analyze your data.
-Then, you can use:
+Select either:

-- Linear trendlines, for simple linear data sets and produces a best-fit straight line.
+- Linear: Use for simple linear data sets to produce a best-fit straight line.
 This is used to demonstrate constant progression or decline.

-- Polynomial trendlines, when values fluctuate and creates an up-and-down curved line.
+- Polynomial: Use when values fluctuate to create an up-and-down curved line.
 This is used to analyze gains and losses in a large data set.

-- Exponential trendlines, with larger datasets with continuously fluctuating values.
-These trendlines cannot contain nonpositive (greater-than-zero) values in the Y-axis, and will be unavailable if these values are present.
+- Exponential: Use with larger datasets with continuously fluctuating values.
+These trendlines can't contain nonpositive (greater-than-zero) values in the Y axis, and will be unavailable if these values are present.

-- Logarithmic trendlines, to facilitate the display of sudden increases or decreases in the trend, but tend to level out.
-Due to their nature, Logarithmic trendlines cannot contain nonpositive (greater-than-zero) values in the Z-axis and will be unavailable if these values are present.
+- Logarithmic: Use to facilitate the display of sudden increases or decreases in the trend, but tend to level out.
+Due to their nature, Logarithmic trendlines can't contain nonpositive (greater-than-zero) values in the Z-axis and will be unavailable if these values are present.

 Scatter plots and bubble charts can also use conditional formatting.
 This allows you to set statuses to color the bubble or plot markers based on rules and values.
 In this case, formatting is defined by your source view's fourth column of data.
 To use conditional formatting in scatter plots and bubble charts, follow the process in Configure conditional formatting.
 After updating the chart, go to the Chart tab, and expand the Series section.
 Toggle right on Use conditional formatting from <list item name>.
 The formatting displays on your chart.